Best Pregnancy Tracker Apps in 2026

 ★ 4.6 Free (ad-supported)

-BabyCenter has been around longer than most pregnancy apps and it shows — in both good and less good ways.
-The community forums are massive, with birth month groups that create genuine connections between women at the same stage of pregnancy.
-If peer support and shared experiences matter to you, BabyCenter's community is unmatched.
+BabyCenter has been around longer than most pregnancy apps, and its biggest strength is community.
+The forums are large, with birth month groups that can create genuine connection between people at the same stage of pregnancy.

-The content library is big, and it covers pregnancy through early childhood.
-It includes week-by-week updates.
-The editorial content is solid, though the interface feels dated compared to newer competitors like Flo or The Bump.
+The content library is broad and covers pregnancy through early childhood.
+It includes week-by-week updates and familiar pregnancy articles, though the interface feels dated compared with newer competitors like Flo or The Bump.

 BabyCenter is free and ad-supported.
-The ads can feel intrusive.
-The app feels feature-heavy in a way that can be overwhelming.
-No labor preparation tools, meditation, or hypnobirthing are included.
-It's best for women who value community and extensive content over polish and labor-day tools.
+Ads can feel intrusive, and the app can feel cluttered.
+It is best for people who value community and extensive content over polish, privacy simplicity, or labor-day tools.

 What's good